SRP - Gum Therapy in Tampa, FL

 - Teeth that move their position in the mouth

 - Pockets of plaque forming between the gums and your teeth

 - Bleeding while brushing the teeth or flossing

 If you notice that you are experiencing any of the above issues, speak with your local dentist and schedule an appointment.
 Without immediate treatment, your symptoms could worsen and lead to losing teeth or deteriorating jawbone.

 Treatment of Periodontal Disease

-Patients can receive treatment for periodontal disease by visiting our office and getting an examination of their oral health and a cleaning.
-During the early stages, a deep cleaning will be performed on teeth to get rid of bacteria, plaque, and other materials on teeth that cause problems.
+Patients can receive treatment for periodontal disease by visiting our office and getting an examination of their oral health and cleaning.
+During the early stages, deep cleaning will be performed on teeth to get rid of bacteria, plaque, and other materials on teeth that cause problems.
 This cleaning is known as scaling and root planing, as your dentist will use a scaler to get rid of plaque and then smoothen the root surfaces to prevent it from sticking to teeth once again.